ShipSoft/FairShip/README.md

 FairShip is distributed under the GNU Lesser General Public License v3.0 or later (LGPL-3.0-or-later).
 See the [LICENSE](LICENSE) file for details.

-Copyright is held by CERN on behalf of the SHiP Collaboration.
+Copyright is held by CERN for the benefit of the SHiP Collaboration.
 Some components are distributed under different licenses and copyrights - see the individual file headers and the [LICENSES](LICENSES/) directory for details.
 This project follows the [REUSE specification](https://reuse.software/) for licensing information.

 ## Contributing code